 Before we start:

 You need to have a good understanding of how the hand pose is detected.
-You can check out the documentation here.
-To summarize:
+You can also check out Meta's Hand Pose Detection documentation.

 There are different hand poses that we can do, like thumbs up, thumbs down, rock, paper scissors, etc. If you have tried out the sample scene that comes along with the SDK you might have seen it already.
 But, if you want to create your own you need to understand the basic concept of how the poses are detected.
 The hand pose detection happens in two steps one is shape recognition and the other is transform recognition.

 The shape recognizer component considers the state of the finger joints and the transform recognizer component considers the hand’s orientation in 3D space.
 Each finger is configured by listing the desired state of one or more Finger Features: Curl, Flexion, Abduction, and Opposition.
-To learn more you can check this documentation shape recognition.
+To learn more you can check Meta's Shape Recognition documentation.

 The transform recognizer component checks the position and orientation of the hands.
 For example, if the palm is facing up, down, facing the face or facing away from the face.
 It recognizes other parts of the hand too, for example, the wrist and finger.
-To learn more you can check this documentation on transform recognition.
+To learn more you can check Meta's documentation on Transform Recognition.

 There are various hand poses we can create and for this blog I am choosing the Spiderman hand pose.
 Creating a pose is simple, it’s a scriptable object that comes along with the Oculus SDK, all we need to do is configure it to match the pose we require.
 So to create a pose: